dinuxbg/beaglemic/README.md

  * inmp621-breakout - INMP621 Microphone breakout.
 Designed to be optionally used with beaglemic-cape.
  * libs - Library code.
 Currently contains code to drive LED ring for beaglemic-cape.
  * pru - PRU firmware.
- * deprecated/pocket-cape - PocketBeagle cape to be used with deprecated/spm0423hd4h-breakout.
- * deprecated/spm0423hd4h-breakout - SPM0432HD4H microphone breakout.
-Designed to be used with pocket-cape.

 # Further Work
 A few ideas to improve the design: